aws-samples/serverless-patterns/lambda-durable-parallel-execution-python-sam/README.md

-# Parallel Execution of Math Operations with AWS Lambda Durable Functions
+# Parallel Execution of Math Operations with AWS Lambda durable functions

 This pattern demonstrates parallel execution of mathematical operations using AWS Lambda durable functions.
 The workflow executes addition, subtraction, multiplication, and division operations concurrently, showcasing the power of parallel execution in durable functions.